ievanh6/final-project-public/Final_Report.md

 all subtypes, with some variability (figure 6).
 However, there were some major upregulated chemokines for specific subtypes.
-CXCL10 and CXCL9 were upregulated mainly in palmoplantar psoriasis while CXCL13 was mainly upregulated in conventianl psoriasis (figure 6).
+CXCL10 and CXCL9 were upregulated mainly in palmoplantar psoriasis while CXCL13 was mainly upregulated in conventional psoriasis (figure 6).
 There was also some upregulation of certain chemokines for all subtypes, but to a much less extent than these previous ones mentioned (figure 6).